medic/cht-core/api/README.md

 `can_update_users`, `can_update_places`, `can_update_people`

-NB: You are allowed to update yourself even if you do not have the permissions described below, as long as you authenticate using HTTP basic auth (not a cookie).
+### Updating yourself

+You do not need any of the above permissions if the user you are modifying is yourself.
+However, you are not allowed to modify your `type`, `roles`, `contact` or `place`.

+Further more, if you're updating your `password` you must be authenticating via Basic Auth (either the header or in the URL).
+This is to ensure the password is known at time of request, and no one is hijacking a cookie.

 ### URL Parameters